bastianwiessner/docker-asciidoctor/README.md

 # docker-asciidoctor
-light-weight dockerfile with alpine using for asciidoctor
+Light-weight dockerfile with alpine linux containing asciidoctor and pandoc.

 ## asciidoctor Version
 using 2.0.10